|

 Duration Half day

-Course Overview Central Training's Psychosis half-day course aims to equip candidates with an understanding of the symptoms of psychosis and supportive strategies that can promote engagement, self-care and recovery.
+Course Overview Central Training's Psychosis half-day course aims to equip delegates with an understanding of the symptoms of psychosis and supportive strategies that can promote engagement, self-care and recovery.
 The trainer will cover the meaning of this term and outline characteristic signs and symptoms of psychosis-voices, visions and unusual beliefs.
-The candidates will also have the opportunity to explore the causes of psychosis from both medical and psycho-social perspectives.
+Delegates will have the opportunity to explore the causes of psychosis from both medical and psycho-social perspectives.

 - Course Content